Tools and Hardware

 IDE / Editor

-My favorite code editor is Nova from Panic Software but since there is not a Claude Code extension for Nova I rely on Visual Studio Code.
-I keep the theme minimal — currently running the default dark high contrast theme — and rely on a small set of extensions: Claude Code, Live Server, Figma, and Nunjucks language support.
+My favorite code editor is Nova from Panic, but since there is no Claude Code extension for Nova I rely on Visual Studio Code.
+I keep the theme minimal and use a small set of extensions: Claude Code, Live Server, Figma, and Nunjucks support.

 Terminal

-I use the Kitty Terminal app with zsh and Oh My Zsh.
+I use the Kitty terminal with zsh and Oh My Zsh.
 Nothing fancy — I find a clean, fast terminal more useful than a heavily configured one.

 Version Control

-I was a diehard Git from the command line person but latly I rely more on Claude Code within Visual Studio Code to do most of my Git heavy lifting.
+I was a diehard Git-from-the-command-line person, but lately I rely more on Claude Code within VS Code for most of my Git work.
 Occasionally I use the GitHub desktop app.

 AI Tools